oyster-catcher/HopperGuidance/README.md

 HopperGuidance
 ==============

 A KSP mod which enables the calculation of a fuel efficient trajectory in-flight to make a soft landing at a designated location respecting the capabilities of the craft.
-The craft will then be steered automonously to follow this trajectory.
+The craft will be steered automonously to follow this trajectory.
 You can choose many parameters of the trajectory to make it safe or more exciting.

 Features
 - Choose a landing latitude, longitude and altitude